obsoletenerd/obsoletenerd.com/content/Building-a-blog-with-Pelican-and-Cloudflare-Pages.md

 ---
-Title: "Building a personal website using Pelican and Cloudflare"
+Title: Building a personal website using Pelican and Cloudflare
 Date: 2025-07-24 11:33
 Modified: 2025-07-24 20:45
 Summary: How I built this personal website and static blog with automated build-process and effectively-free hosting, using Pelican/Python, GitHub, and Cloudflare pages.